 Let's design the future

 I live and breathe innovation.
 What fascinates me is the interaction between people and technology, how this is evolving every day and the possibilities it creates.

-As a Digital Product Designer I make these possibilities into products.
+As a Design Lead I make these possibilities into products.

 With a degree in Industrial Design and 11 years experience in Digital Design my aim is to close the gap betweeen the physical and digital, providing a holistic product experience.